awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 ## AWS\-RunPatchBaseline parameters<a name="patch-manager-about-aws-runpatchbaseline-parameters"></a>

 **AWS\-RunPatchBaseline** supports five parameters\.
 The `Operation` parameter is required\.
-The `InstallOverrideList`, `BaselineOverride`, and `RebootOption` parameters are optional\. `Snapshot-ID` is technically optional, but we recommend that you supply a custom value for it when you run **AWS\-RunPatchBaseline** outside of a maintenance window, and let Patch Manager supply the value automatically when the document is run as part of a maintenance window operation\.
+The `InstallOverrideList`, `BaselineOverride`, and `RebootOption` parameters are optional\. `Snapshot-ID` is technically optional, but we recommend that you supply a custom value for it when you run **AWS\-RunPatchBaseline** outside of a maintenance window\.
+Patch Manager can supply the custom value automatically when the document is run as part of a maintenance window operation\.

 **Topics**
 + [Parameter name: `Operation`](#patch-manager-about-aws-runpatchbaseline-parameters-operation)